shapespark/api/README.md

 entry.
 The second sphere applies the first selection option: replaces the floor material with 'floor stone' and the sofa material with 'sofa red'.
-The third sphere applies the second selection option: replaces the floor material with 'floor carpet' and sofa materials with 'sofa green'.
+The third sphere applies the second selection option: replaces the floor material with 'floor carpet' and the sofa material with 'sofa green'.

 To open a material picker when an existing object in the scene is clicked, use the following `trigger` properties: